Samuel-Buteau/universal-battery-database/README.md

 psql -U postgres
 ```

-and enter the password you created earlier.
+and enter the password you created in Step 3.

 ##### 6. Enter the following 3 commands in the terminal.